Experienced Lyft & Uber Accident Lawyers in New Orleans

 - 2. Make sure the accident is reported immediately.
 Call 911 and explain the situation.
 If the emergency is non-life threatening, the operator may advise you to call 311 or another local service.
 Under Louisiana law, a driver must immediately report any traffic accident that results in an injury to any person, a death, or damage to property over $500.
 Drivers must further provide detailed information to a member of law enforcement who investigates the crash.
 Crash reports are available at the Louisiana Department of Public Safety website.

 - 3. Gather information and evidence at the scene.
-Use your cellphone to take photos at the scene that show angle of impact, damage to vehicles and other property.
-Get contact information for all witnesses at the scene.
+Use your cellphone to take photos at the scene that show the angle of impact, damage to vehicles and other property.
+Get the contact information for all witnesses at the scene.
 Take photos of insurance cards from any drivers involved.
 This step may prove invaluable later on as your legal team prepares evidence to build the strongest possible case.

 - 4. If you are a driver or a passenger in a rideshare vehicle, report the crash through the Uber or Lyft app within 24 hours.
 You may have to go take a drug test within 24 hours of the crash.
 REMEMBER: Being in an accident can be confusing and scary.
 Do not admit fault or make other statements about your injuries or those of others to anyone until you have gained a full picture of what happened.